Orange-OpenSource/a11y-guidelines/web_EN/inputs/md/nos-outils.md

 ### Presentation
 The Orange Comfort+ service can adapt the layout of a website to improve comfort during the navigation.
 It has a wide range of settings that can improve the comfort of all users.
 It also provides valuable assistance to users with motor, visual or cognitive disabilities.

-You can test the service by clicking on the "Comfort+" button at the top right of this page.
+You can test the service by clicking on the “Comfort+” button at the top right of this page.

 ### Its main features:
 - Useful for all users